Newton Methods in Generalized Nash Equilibrium Problems with Applications to Game-Theoretic Model Predictive Control: Introduction

-where agent $i$'s feasible set $\mathcal{A}_i$ is not fixed any more but is dependent on other agents' decision variables $a_{-i}$, leading to coupled (rather than independent) agents' constraints.
+where $\mathcal{A}_i$ depends on $a_{-i}$, leading to coupled (rather than independent) agents' constraints.

-Similar to nonlinear optimization problems, the first-order necessary conditions for the NE and GNE problems can be expressed as a generalized equation using normal cone mapping \cite{GNEP_KKT,GNEP_newton,Lacra_distributed}:
+Similar to nonlinear optimization problems, the stationary conditions for the NE and GNE problems can be expressed as a generalized equation using normal cone mapping \cite{GNEP_KKT}:

 where $f$ is a function, $\mathcal{F}$ is a set-valued mapping acting between Banach spaces, and $z$ could be either the decision variable $a$ or the primal-dual variable $(a,\lambda)$ from the Karush-Kuhn-Tucker (KKT) conditions \cite{GNEP_KKT} depending on the setting of the problem.
-One way of solving this generalized equation is to use Newton-type methods \cite{newton_book}, e.g., the fundamental Josephy-Newton method \cite{josephy_1} if $f$ is continuously Fréchet differentiable.
-The Josephy-Newton method extends classical Newtonian techniques for solving equations $f(z)=0$ to more general variational problems \eqref{eq:GE1} with the iterations of
+One way of solving the generalized equation \eqref{eq:GE1} is to use Newton-type methods \cite{book_pang}, e.g., Josephy-Newton method \cite{josephy_1} if $f$ is continuously Fréchet differentiable \cite{book_pang}.
+The Josephy-Newton method extends the classical Newton's method for solving equations $f(z)=0$ to more general variational problems \eqref{eq:GE1} with the iterations of the form:

 where $k=0,1,...$ is the number of iterations with $z^0$ being a given starting point, and $\nabla f$ is the gradient of $f$.
-Such an iteration is also known as sequential quadratic programming in nonlinear optimization \cite{dontchev2013convergence}.
-Local convergence properties of this Josephy-Newton method for nonlinear optimization problems have been established in the literature \cite{newton_book,dontchev2013convergence,cunis2024input,dontchev2009implicit,dontchev2021lectures,book_pang,hager1998robinson}, and most of them are based on metric regularity conditions requiring that $f+\mathcal{F}$ is strongly regular or strongly subregular \cite{robinson1980strongly,newton_book,dontchev2013convergence,cunis2024input,dontchev2009implicit,dontchev2021lectures,hager1998robinson}.
+Local convergence of this Josephy-Newton method for nonlinear optimization problems has been established in the literature \cite{dontchev2013convergence}, and most of them are based on metric regularity conditions requiring that $f+\mathcal{F}$ is strongly regular or strongly subregular \cite{dontchev2013convergence,cunis2024input,dontchev2009implicit,dontchev2021lectures}.
 We show in this paper that similar properties can be established for generalized equations arising from NE problems \eqref{NE_problem} and that the local convergence can be achieved under relaxed regularity conditions (specifically, regularity but not strong regularity) via variational inequality (VI) stability analysis.
-In addition, novel agent-distributed Josephy-Newton methods where each agent performs local computations for its own decision variable updates are also developed, with proven Q-quadratic local convergence and with two iterative mechanisms depending on whether the start point is sufficiently close to the NE.
+Agent-distributed Josephy-Newton methods where each agent performs local computations for its own decision variable updates are also developed.